 Anticipate the impact and efficacy of new technologies

 Prepare Requests for Proposals (RFPs) and vendor reviews and selection processes

 What kind of technology solutions are appropriate to bring to us?

 We are happy to discuss technology hardware, software, or services of all sizes with you.
 If you think you could benefit from reaching out to the council, contact us.
 We have had valuable discussions with University staff about everything from smart thermostats to when it's appropriate to use cloud solutions.

 When is the right time to contact us?

 There is no wrong time to contact the Technology Advisory Council.
-However, the earlier in your technology exploration process, the better.
+However, earlier in your technology exploration process is better.

 In our experience, most technology decisions follow a predictable process, progressing from inspiration to research, assessment, selection, and purchase and implementation.
 Wherever you are in the process, we can help!
-The table below gives examples of the kinds of decisions, resources used, and activities at each phase of the technology decision process.
+The boxes below give examples of the kinds of decisions, resources used, and activities at each phase of the technology decision process.